Mounting Network Drives

 The SYS:MorphOS/Locale/Help/english/SmbFS.txt file contains a detailed description of all SmbFS options, but in most cases you'll be fine with just few basic options.

-Note: on Windows 10 you might need to enable SMB 1.0/CIFS File Sharing Support options from the Turn Windows Features off and On settings in the Control Panel.
+For example, on Windows 10 you might need to enable SMB 1.0/CIFS File Sharing Support options from the Turn Windows Features off and On settings in the Control Panel, and on Linux server min protocol = NT1 and ntlm auth = yes lines may need to be added to the /etc/samba/smb.conf file.

 A simple example run from the Shell